ghott86/marklogic-kafka-connector/README.md

 # Credit

-This project is a combination of Sanju Thomas' original Kafka MarkLogic Sync Connector (https://github.com/sanjuthomas/kafka-connect-marklogic) and Bill Farber's XML processing additions to the connector (https://github.com/BillFarber/kafka-mbo) with my own additions and documentation.
+This project is a combination of the following:
+* Sanju Thomas' original Kafka MarkLogic Sync Connector (https://github.com/sanjuthomas/kafka-connect-marklogic)
+* Bill Farber's XML processing additions to the connector (https://github.com/BillFarber/kafka-mbo)
+* My own additions and documentation sprinkled in (see commit history)

 # Overview